Patonchain/PAT-Physical-Access-Token-Primitive/README.md

 # Perpetual-Arbitrage-Tradergotchi (PATs)
 Are basically like Tamagotchis except its a little pet degen trader.

-When you buy a token you decide on tiers of starting capital for your tradergotchi to start with, theres tiers have different artwork assiciated.
+When you buy a tradergotchi nft you decide on tiers of starting capital for your tradergotchi to start with, these tiers have different artwork assiciated.

 Your tradergotchi is a dynamic nft, it will always be displaying an animated scene of you tradergotchi in its cube room.